Cycling74/min-api/doc/GuideToWritingObjects.md

 };
 ```
 When you define a message you are creating an instance of a `min::message<>` and initializing it with a pointer to the owning instance of your class (`this`), a string for the message name in Max, a description string for documentation, and a function to be executed when the message is called.
 Typically the function is defined using a C++ lambda, whose verbose signature is tucked-away in the `MIN_FUNCTION` macro.

+(A lambda is an anonymous callback function that is triggered in response to an event — a message being received by your object.
+You can also define a function and then pass that function to the constructor.
+The *min.threadcheck* example code in the Min-Devkit uses this latter method.)

 The signature of `MIN_FUNCTION` says that it will take `const atoms&` as input and return `atoms` as output.
 Most messages won't have a return value so you can just return an empty set of atoms as in the example above.